enghwa/MultiRegion-Serverless-Workshop/3_Route53/README.md

 contacts are configured and up-to-date on the domain's SOA/registration records since you may need to receive an approval e-mail in the next step.-->

+#### I do not want to purchase a new domain name and I do not have an existing domain name
+If you do not want to purchase a domain name and you do not have a existing domain name for this lab, you can get a subdomain from the workshop.
+First, create a subdomain under this domain : `arc315.cf` in Route 53.
+For example : Navigate to `Route 53` console and create a new public Hosted Zone `myname.arc315.cf`.
+Next, mail the 4 `NS` record field to this email address `arc315lab@gmail.com`.
+Call out to the helper at the workshop and he will setup this subdomain for you.

 #### High-level instructions

+This step will let you purchase a new Domain name from Route 53.
+Take note that the AWS Credit code does not cover the cost of 1 year of the domain.

 Navigate over to the Route53 Console and under **Registered domains** select **Register domain** and follow the instructions.
 You will first have to find